Khojasteh-hb/DL-Predictor/README.md

 Change the directory of the dataset, and run it!

 # Contact
-If you have any questions, do not hesitate to contact us at khojasteh.hb@gmail.com, I will be happy to assist.
+If you have any questions, do not hesitate to contact me at khojasteh.hb@gmail.com, I will be happy to assist.